 Supporting the body naturally can help maintain a balanced inflammatory response.

-Rather than relying on a single approach, supporting the body involves consistent, daily habits that work together over time.
+Rather than relying on a single approach, natural ways to reduce inflammation involves consistent, daily habits that work together over time.
 Small adjustments in nutrition, movement, and stress management can have a cumulative effect, helping the body maintain a more balanced internal environment.

 1. Focus on Anti-Inflammatory Foods